lfochamon/website/www/content/pages/prospective.md

 **Duration:** 3.5 years (initial contract)
 **Salary:** 100% TV-L E13 ([What the hell does that mean?!](#so-whats-the-salary-exactly))

-The position also includes an opportunity for a fully funded research stay abroad.

 If you have any questions about the positions and/or life in Germany, do not hesitate to [reach out](mailto&#58;{{SITEEMAIL}}?subject=[App PhD]).
 {: style='margin-bottom:0px;'}
 </div>